Aristotelian physics: Life and death of Aristotelian physics

 Galileo also advanced a theoretical argument to support his conclusion.
 He asked if two bodies of different weights and different rates of fall are tied by a string, does the combined system fall faster because it is now more massive, or does the lighter body in its slower fall hold back the heavier body?
 The only convincing answer is neither: all the systems fall at the same rate.

 Followers of Aristotle were aware that the motion of falling bodies was not uniform, but picked up speed with time.
 Since time is an abstract quantity, the peripatetics postulated that the speed was proportional to the distance.
 Galileo established experimentally that the speed is proportional to the time, but he also gave a theoretical argument that the speed could not possibly be proportional to the distance.
 In modern terms, if the rate of fall is proportional to the distance, the differential expression for the distance y travelled after time t is:

 with the condition that $y(0)=0$.
 Galileo demonstrated that this system would stay at $y=0$ for all time.
-If a perturbation set the system into motion somehow, the object would pick up speed exponentially in time, not quadratically.
+If a perturbation set the system into motion somehow, the object would pick up speed exponentially in time, not linearly.

 Standing on the surface of the Moon in 1971, David Scott famously repeated Galileo's experiment by dropping a feather and a hammer from each hand at the same time.
 In the absence of a substantial atmosphere, the two objects fell and hit the Moon's surface at the same time.

 The first convincing mathematical theory of gravity – in which two masses are attracted toward each other by a force whose effect decreases according to the inverse square of the distance between them – was Newton's law of universal gravitation.
 This, in turn, was replaced by the General theory of relativity due to Albert Einstein.